jloughry/CV/README.md

  - Phone number and email address for the candidate.

+To be nice to people trying to process files with automated tools that might not properly handle non-ASCII characters in filenames, though, the file is called *resume*, not *résumé*.

 #### CV
 This file is currently three pages long in PDF and carefully formatted to fit compactly.
 Let's put all the keywords up front where automated résumé filters are sure to find them.
 Keywords